TAP-GGC/QuantumQuirks/README.md

 ### Installing Blender and Aero
 For instructions on how to install Blender and Aero please use the pdf file linked below. <br>
-![How download Blender and Aero](Documents/How%20download%20Blender%20and%20Aero.pdf)
+![How download Blender and Aero](Documents/How%20download%20Blender%20and%20Aero.pdf) Also, shown in this video [Instructions for Blender and Aero](https://youtu.be/mwFiZGFVci4)

 ## Short demo instructions
 Below is a link to a 5 minute video walkthrough of our workshop that develops a snowmen in Blender and imports it in Aero. <br>